dy-chi/SQL-FinalProject-LHL/starting_with_questions.md

 GROUP BY country
 HAVING count(country) >= 1

 **Question 2: What is the average number of products ordered from visitors in each city and country?**

---not all sales have a recorded country or city --country was no recorded at the time sale for analytics dataset, so country is assumed with a shared fullvisitorid (known to change countries)
+--Things to note: for all_sessions, not all sales have a recorded country or city, this may bias the data if only certain countries are not recorded
+--For analytics table, no city or country columns are recorded, so country is assumed to be the same as that in the visitor_info column which only has data from all_sessions, so only visitors with data in both all_sessions and analytics will have country or city data and it may not be up to date.

 SELECT vi.country, AVG(total_products_sold) ::numeric(10,2) as avg_product_sold, count(total_products_sold) total_sales_by_country
 FROM public.visitor_session_with_source vsws